Public Suffix List: Issues

 The PSL has been seen as a tool for a variety of goals related to security, privacy, usability and resource management which can be in tension with each other, leading to maintenance difficulties and operational challenges.
-Ideas for effective approaches such as dbound, HTTP Stake Tokens and First Party Sets have been explored without consensus yet on good alternatives.
+Ideas for effective approaches such as dbound, HTTP State Tokens and First Party Sets have been explored without consensus yet on good alternatives.

 In 2021, privacy enhancements in iOS 14.5 related to Apple's Identifier for Advertisers and unclear guidance from Facebook led to a flood of inappropriate requests for domains to be added to the Public Suffix List.

+Usage

+The Public Suffix List is used in software such as the following: